1. Framework and review overview

 • Belonging to neighbourhood: people who agree or strongly agree that they feel like they belong to their neighbourhood

-• Local connectivity: measure of ability to travel to places of value (where 100 denotes the most connected Output Area in 2022); this is a new measure that is under development, and we aim to implement it by November 2024
+• Local connectivity: measure of ability to travel to places of value (where 100 denotes the most connected Output Area in 2022); this is a new measure that is under development, and we aim to implement it when the required data are released

 • Digital exclusion: People who do not have access to the internet at home